input-output-hk/marlowe-ts-sdk/packages/language/core/v1/Readme.md

 # Description

 This package contains code to work with the version 1 of Marlowe Core.

-TODO: PLT-7500 create compatibility API to work with the Playgrounds interface.
+It exports three modules:

+- @{@link index | marlowe.io/language-core-v1} - Exports static types (TypeScript only) for the JSON schema as specified in the Appendix E of the {@link https://github.com/input-output-hk/marlowe/releases/download/v3/Marlowe.pdf | Marlowe specification}
+- @{@link guards | marlowe.io/language-core-v1/guards} - Exports {@link !io-ts-usage | Dynamic type guards} (both JavaScript and TypeScript) for the same schema.
+These are used to validate the JSON objects at runtime.
+- @{@link next | marlowe.io/language-core-v1/next} - Exports types to ask for _next_ applicable inputs for a Marlowe Contract.

 ## Getting started

-The `@marlowe.io/language-core-v1` package is [released as an ESM module](https://github.com/input-output-hk/marlowe-ts-sdk/blob/main/doc/modules-system.md) and can be used with a modern bundler or imported directly in the browser (without any bundler) as long as you use an import map.
+This package is [released as an ESM module](https://github.com/input-output-hk/marlowe-ts-sdk/blob/main/doc/modules-system.md) and can be used with a modern bundler or imported directly in the browser (without any bundler) as long as you use an import map.

 ### Browser